1.0

 The standard SaaS playbook is to ship the consumer feature set on Free, and gate the audit-trail, the change-control workflow, and the electronic signature flow behind Enterprise.
 The actual buyers who need audit trails are then quoted six figures.

-We put the audit log, the change-control workflow, and the e-signature primitives in the Free tier.
-CAPA, NCR, traceability matrix — all of QMS — ship to a team of five at $0.
-The argument is simple: a team of five medtech engineers shouldn't be priced out of using the regulated-industry features they need on day one.
+We put the audit log, the change-control workflow, and the e-signature primitives in the one plan every team gets — never behind an Enterprise gate.
+CAPA, NCR, and the traceability matrix ship to every team: the full platform is free during open beta, and read-only viewer seats remain free at GA.
+The argument is simple: a team of five medtech engineers shouldn't be priced out of the regulated-industry features they need on day one.

 We're aware that this means we leave money on the table from the kind of enterprise procurement process that expects to be sold to.
 We're betting on the other kind of customer.